tvanpat/tvanpat/_portfolio/data_model_cassandra.md

 <h2> Final Database Schema </h2>
 The big difference between typical SQL and Cassandra is how tables are designed.
-In normal SQL you generally have one database structure and a varity of interconnected tables, with multiple queries being able to use this one database structure.
+In normal SQL you generally have one database structure and a variety of interconnected tables, with multiple queries being able to use this one database structure.
 In Cassandra that paradigm is flipped.
 For every query type there is one table.
 The fields you wish to query against become the Primary Key.
 There is still a need for unique keys in Cassandra; however, the primary difference is that in Cassandra when a duplicate primary key is inserted into the table, instead of an error the old data will just be overwritten with new data.
 Therefore, it is critical to think though Primary Keys, Composite Keys, and Clustering Keys.

 Below are examples of how a table is built around the desired query type.

 <h3>Query 1: Table that returns artist, song title, song length during a session and given a specific item in session.</h3>

 In the Sparkify database there is a session for each time a user logs in and an item in session for each song played while a user is logged into a single session.
-When these two values are combined they create a unquie id which can be used for a composite key.
+When these two values are combined they create a unique id which can be used for a composite key.
 Unlike SQL, in Cassandra it is important to insert the data in order of use, the table below demonstrates the order in which to insert data.

 | Field           | Data Type          | Key          |
  |-------------  | -------------  | -------------  |